billbuchanan/esecurity/unit00_introduction/README.md

 The units involved in the module are:

 * Ciphers and Fundamentals.
 * Symmetric (Secret) Key.
+AES, ChaCha20.
+* Hashing and MAC.
+MD5, SHA-1, SHA-256.
-* Asymmetric (Public) Key.
-Public key: RSA, Elliptic Curve and ElGamal.
+* Asymmetric (Public) Key.RSA and Elliptic Curve.
 * Key Exchange.
-Key exchange.
 * Trust and Digital Certificates.
-Trust and Digital Certificates
 * Tunnelling.
 Tunnelling, including SSL.
 * Cryptocurrencies and Blockchain.
 Outline of cryptocurrencies, Bitcoins, Ethereum and more.
 * Future Cryptography.
 Future cryptography.